terminatorul/NvStrapsReBar/README.md

 ### Warning
 * Disable NvStrapsReBar making hardware changes like adding a second GPU.
 * NvStrapsReBar will be disabled automatically if you make changes in UEFI Setup.
+Re-enable it afterwards.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/a960adff-665f-4fbb-92ba-a8a4114996ca)